 As others did, ibn Sina apparently recognized that breaking a rock often revealed shells within it — partial remains of aquatic animals.
 The sea, he accepted, must have been in places it no longer lingered.

-While ibn Sina's reputation would face the occasional attack from European Christians, he would enjoy the occasional defender as well.
+While ibn Sina's reputation would face the occasional attack from European Christians (Paracelsus publicly burned ibn Sina's Cannon to encourage young scholars to "turn away from the little books of men"), he would enjoy the occasional defender as well.
 Bologna professor Girolamo Cardano pointed out the irony of criticizing ibn Sina for being a Muslim when Galen had been an "idol worshiper."
 Venetian physician Benedetto Rinio likewise pointed out the irony of criticizing ibn Sina's use of earlier work when no one attacked Aristotle or Galen for the same practice.

 Beyond mere defenders, ibn Sina has enjoyed real admirers.
 Royal Society fellow and Cambridge professor Edmund Castell delivered his inaugural lecture on the use of ibn Sina's work in medicine.
 Today, one of the craters on the moon is named Avicenna.
 And in 1980, member nations of the United Nations Educational, Scientific and Cultural Organization celebrated the 1,000-year anniversary of his birth.